Eschatologue/CM_wiki/docs/character-creation/race/human.md

 #### :material-lightbulb-on: Proficiencies

+- **Language.** You can speak, read, and write Common and English, and one extra language of your choice.
 - **Skills.** You gain proficiency in two skills of your choice.
-- **Language.** You learn the English language and one extra language of your choice.
 - **British Ingenuity.** You gain proficiency with one set of Artisan's tools and with Firearms.

-#### :fontawesome-solid-arrows-spin: Additional Features
+#### :fontawesome-brands-creative-commons-zero: Zero Aptidude

-- **Zero Aptitude.** When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.
+:   When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.

-- **Inferior Athleticism.**
+#### Inferior Athleticism**
-  - You have disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
+- You have :dnd-d20-disadv:Disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
-  - You have disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.
+- You have :dnd-d20-disadv:Disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.

+#### Unyielding

-- **Unyielding.** You can add your Proficiency bonus to Resolve Checks.
+:   You can add your Proficiency bonus to Resolve Checks.

-#### :material-cards-playing-diamond: Feats

-- **Human's Flexibility.** You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.